1949 Florida hurricane: Coastal South Florida

 In Miami, winds reached up to 54 mph.
 Impact in the city and Miami Beach was primarily limited to minor damage to signs, plants, and trees.
 One death occurred in the city when a man drowned in Biscayne Bay while swimming to moor a small boat.
 The strongest sustained winds speed in Fort Lauderdale was 80 mph, while gusts peaked at 100 mph.
 Many signs, trees, and shrubbery were damaged, with a number of trees falling onto streets.
-A possible tornado downed several coconut palm trees onto U.S. Route 1.
+A possible tornado downed several coconut palm trees on U.S. Route 1.
 Several plate glass windows at downtown businesses were shattered.
 Heavy rainfall flooded many intersections and streets in low-lying and poor drainage areas of the city.
 The hurricane demolished three homes in Pompano Beach, while part of an apartment complex was severely damaged.
 Additionally, store and restaurant fronts and their roofs also suffered damage.
-Winds toppled 15 electrical poles onto State Road 811.
+Winds toppled 15 electrical poles on State Road 811.
 Throughout Broward County, 150 homes were destroyed and 150 others suffered damage.

 Communications were mostly disrupted in Boca Raton.
 A number of homes experienced structural impacts in Delray Beach, with five homes being destroyed, while many businesses received major damage.
 In Boynton Beach, extensive impact was incurred shrubbery, trees, and property.
 Several structures were deroofed.
 The bridge across the Intracoastal Waterway was left impassable.
 The "negro section" of Boynton Beach suffered $10,000 in damage, which included extensive damage to stores.
 Tides lashed the coast, with the worst impact between Lake Worth and Palm Beach.
 Much of the island of Palm Beach was covered with power lines, trees, broken glass, sand, and other debris.
 Between Joseph E. Widener's mansion in Palm Beach and the Lake Worth casino, several washouts were reported.
 Along State Road 704 (Royal Palm Way), many royal palm trees were toppled.
 At the Society of the Four Arts, several trees were uprooted and the library garden was ruined.
 The radio antenna at the town hall collapsed, damaging the roof, police and firefighters barracks, the door to the fire station, and a car.
 Palm Beach suffered approximately $2.6 million in damage.
 In Lake Worth, a total of about 400 people stayed at six shelters in the area during the storm.
 Between 300 and 400 homes were impacted by the storm, with most of the effects limited to broken roofs, shattered windows, and water damage.
 One home was completely demolished.
 This does not include the number of homes deroofed in the "negro quarters".
 Additionally, a trailer was overturned and "rolled over and over like a rubber ball".
 Many plate-glass windows broke in the business district, while a filling station on State Road 802 was destroyed.
 Three of the four radio towers in the city were toppled.